Plant Problem Lab

 Should I isolate a plant with suspected pests?

 Yes.
-Isolation is a low-risk step that prevents spread while you confirm the pest.
+Isolation is a gentle first step that prevents spread while you confirm the pest.

 Can pests make leaves yellow?